 There are several official word lists that will help you decide which vocabulary is important to learn for IELTS.

 The Academic Word List is a good place to start building your vocabulary for IELTS.

 Try not to get too overwhelmed though – start by crossing off the ‘headwords’ that you already know and then go back to learn more about the ones you are less familiar with.

-Always remember to check 3 main things:
+Check 3 main things:

-i) The meaning
+- The meaning

-ii) The form/use (how does it work in a sentence?)
+- The form/use (how does it work in a sentence?)

-iii) The pronunciation
+- The pronunciation

-Keep a notebook, and use some of the free websites below to review them regularly (I’ve created some free Word List activities for you on Quizlet, so you can easily practise them track progress and on your phone.
+Keep a notebook, and use some of the free websites below to review them regularly (I’ve created some free Word List activities for you on Quizlet, so you can easily practise them track progress and on your phone).

 The best way to learn collocations is in context (by reading and listening) but sometimes you need a helping hand.